freqtrade/freqtrade/docs/freqai.md

 ```

 By default, Freqai will not find find any existing models and will start by training a new one
 given the user configuration settings.
-Following training, it will use that model to predict for the
-duration of `backtest_period_days`.
-After a full `backtest_period_days` has elapsed, Freqai will auto retrain
-a new model, and begin making predictions with the updated model.
-FreqAI backtesting and live both
-permit the user to use fractional days (i.e. 0.1) in the `backtest_period_days`, which enables more frequent
-retraining.
-But the user should be careful that using a fractional `backtest_period_days` with a large
-`--timerange` in backtesting will result in a huge amount of required trainings/models.
+Following training, it will use that model to make predictions on incoming candles until a new model is available.
+New models are typically generated as often as possible, with FreqAI managing an internal queue of the pairs to try and keep all models equally "young."
+FreqAI will always use the newest trained model to make predictions on incoming live data.
+If users do not want FreqAI to retrain new models as often as possible, they can set `live_retrain_hours` to tell FreqAI to wait at least that number of hours before retraining a new model.
+Additionally, users can set `expired_hours` to tell FreqAI to avoid making predictions on models aged over this number of hours.

 If the user wishes to start dry/live from a backtested saved model, the user only needs to reuse
 the same `identifier` parameter